LMS Route: Water Orton to Walsall

 contentious as it bisected Sutton Park which was both an area of noted beauty

 as well as being a very prosperous and wealthy area.
+The Midland Railway had

-for the area which somewhat pacified local objections and began its
+however, promised cheap local coal for the area which somewhat pacified local

-construction of the line by buying a 2 mile length of the proposed route
+objections and began its construction of the line by buying a 2 mile length of

-used by goods traffic avoiding central Birmingham.
+remains open used by goods traffic avoiding central Birmingham.
+Local people

 Select a station or subheading to view associated images.